42-AI/42-ai.github.io/_posts/2025-03-27-Hackathon-WomenInAIsafetyHighlights.md

 This year, 42AI celebrated **International Women's Rights Day** by hosting a jam site for the worldwide [Women in AI Safety Research Hackathon](link), a global event organized by [ApartResearch](https://apartresearch.com/sprints/women-in-ai-safety-hackathon-2025-03-07-to-2025-03-14) that gathered more than 350 participants worldwide !

-For a little more than a weekend, contenders worked at crafting a research paper on one of the challenge's proposed tracks:
+For a little more than a weekend, contenders worked at crafting a research paper on one of the **challenge's proposed tracks**:
-- "Mechanistic Interpretability"
+- **Mechanistic Interpretability**
-- "Social Sciences"
+- **Social Sciences**
-- "Public Education"
+- **Public Education**

-Participants from our 42AI Paris jam site have demonstrated great interest for these topics, which eventually led to 5 teams submissions covering as diverse subjects as AI biases, disinformation and fake news, guardrails for medical AI chatbots, neuronal pathways coverage or behavioral nudges to raise awareness !
+Participants from our 42AI Paris jam site have demonstrated great interest for these topics, which eventually led to **5 teams submissions covering as diverse subjects as AI biases, disinformation and fake news, guardrails for medical AI chatbots, neuronal pathways coverage or behavioral nudges to raise awareness !**

 Without further adue, we are happy to shed light on these works :